Unrolled Graph Neural Networks for Constrained Optimization: Constrained Optimization

 where ${\bf f}: \mathbb{R}^n \to \mathbb{R}^m$ is a vector-valued function representing the problem constraints, and $\bbz$ represents a \emph{problem instance}.
 Moving to the dual domain, the Lagrangian function, ${\cal L}: \mathbb{R}^n \times \mathbb{R}^m_+ \to \mathbb{R}$, associated with \eqref{eq:problem} is

 where $\boldsymbol{\lambda}$ contains the dual multipliers.
 The dual problem is defined as

 and the duality theory affirms that $D^*(\bbz) \leq P^*(\bbz)$ \cite{boyd2004convex}.
 The equality holds under strong duality, which applies to convex problems.
 Under this assumption, the Lagrangian has a saddle point $(\bbx^*, \bblambda^*)$, with $\bbx^*$ and $\bblambda^*$ optimal for \eqref{eq:problem} and \eqref{eq:saddle-point}, respectively.
-The dual ascent (DA) algorithm retrieves the dual optimum $\bblambda^*$ through the iterations:

-where $\eta$ is a step size, and $[\cdot]_+$ denotes a projection onto $\reals_+^m$.
+The DA algorithm retrieves the dual optimum $\bblambda^*$ through the iterations: where $\eta$ is a step size, and $[\cdot]_+$ denotes a projection onto $\reals_+^m$.
 In \eqref{eq:DA_updates}, a Lagrangian stationary point is attained for the recent multiplier $\bblambda_l$, before a (projected) gradient ascent step is taken in the dual domain.
 The primal optimum $\bbx^*$ is then recovered from $\bbx^* \in \bbx^*(\bblambda^*)$.